 Notes

-- Don’t Overcook the Lentils: Red lentils cook quickly, and overcooking can turn them mushy.
+- Don’t overcook the lentils: Red lentils cook quickly, and overcooking can turn them mushy.
 Keep an eye on them as they simmer.

-- Adjust Spice to Taste: Start with a smaller amount of cayenne and add more if you prefer extra heat.
+- Adjust spice to taste: Start with a smaller amount of cayenne and add more if you prefer extra heat.
 Red pepper flakes can also be added for a spicier kick.

 - Store leftover soup in an airtight container in the fridge for up to 5 days.
 Store in multiple airtight containers for meal prep.
 Reheat on the stovetop over medium heat, stirring occasionally.

-- For longer storage freeze in individual portions for up to 3 months.
+- For longer storage freeze soup in individual portions for up to 3 months.
 Thaw overnight in the fridge, then reheat on the stovetop or microwave.

-Laura
+Laura says

 This soup is delicious.
 I had never used red lentils before, but I'm glad I tried it because it was wonderful.
 Just the right amount of spices.
 Thank you!

-Jacqui Wilson
+Jacqui Wilson says

 I'm so happy you enjoyed the lentil soup!

-Nik Geale
+Nik Geale says

 I made this for my housemates and we all loved it!
 I haven’t been able to test whether or not it actually makes good leftovers since we just ate it all right away.

-Jacqui Wilson
+Jacqui Wilson says

 I'm so glad you enjoyed it!
 Maybe a double batch next time!